-Salem, NH hard water contaminants found in the water supply can be removed with a water softener.
 The main hard water minerals are magnesium and calcium.
 Also commonly found in Salem are iron & manganese.
 The EPA maximum allowable level for iron as a secondary contaminant is .3 parts per million.
 The EPA maximum allowable level for manganese as a secondary contaminant is .05 parts per million.
-Small amounts of these minerals can have large affects on your home’s water quality.
+Small amounts of these minerals can have significant affects on your home’s water quality.
 The EPA has no maximum levels set for calcium and magnesium in drinking water.
-Without water softening, these minerals can have devastating affects on your home’s plumbing as well as your ability to clean.
+These minerals can have damaging affects on your home’s plumbing as well as your ability to clean.
 Hard water interferes with almost every cleaning task, including washing dishes, laundry and taking a shower.
-Clothes can look dingy and feel rough and scratchy.
+Clothing can look dingy and feel rough and scratchy.
 Dishes and glasses get spotted and film may build up on shower doors, bathtubs, sinks and faucets.
 Washing your hair in hard water may leave it feeling sticky and dull.
 Finally, hard water can cause a residue to build-up in pipes that can lower water pressure throughout the house.

 See the following chart categorizing hard water levels.
 Compare your test results:

 Affects of hard water, iron & manganese include corrosion and scaling inside pipes, major staining throughout the home’s showers, bathtubs, and sinks and destruction of hot water heaters way ahead of their useful life.
 Aside from some of the affects mentioned above, hard water scale can also build-up inside hot water heaters insulating the temperature sensor inside the tank causing them to work much harder to bring the temperature up to the set level.
-Without water softening, this will reduce the useful life of your hot water heater and require early replacement.
-For those using their well water for outside lawn irrigation, iron and manganese can cause major staining of outside walkways, house siding and anyplace the water touches.
-See the link at http://h2ocare.com/lawn-irrigation/.
-Hydrogen Sulfide is evidenced typically by a rotten egg smell in your water, however this may also be caused by high Manganese levels in the water as well.
-A water filtration specifically for this problem is effective in correcting this.
+This will reduce the useful life of your hot water heater and require early replacement.
+For those using their well water for lawn irrigation, iron and manganese can cause major staining of walkways, house siding and anyplace the water touches.
+See the link at /lawn-irrigation/.